ozfortress/ozfortress_docs/docs/info/server_configs.md

 The following formats are used in the ozfortress seasonal leagues and have an associated configuration file in the ozfortress configs.

 ### Control Point
-Standard 5 Control Points (5CP) maps are played for 30 minutes with a 5 point difference mercy rule.
+Standard 5 Control Points (5CP) maps are played for 30 minutes with a five (5) round win limit rule, with an overrided round timer for five (5) minutes.
 Load this configuration using `rcon exec ozfortress_6v6_5cp` or simply `rcon ozf-6s-5cp` on ozfortress servers.

 !!! abstract "Please Note"
     You can still execute the standard 5CP config file using `rcon ozf`.